bhomsinghiiti/chatfusion/README.md

 ## Usage

 - Register and log in to your account.
-- Explore the chat rooms or create a new private or group chat.
+- Explore chat rooms or create new private or group chats.
-- Start sending real-time messages to your contacts.
+- Commence real-time messaging with your contacts.
-- Customize your profile settings.
+- Personalize your profile settings.
-- Enjoy seamless chatting with friends and colleagues!
+- Experience seamless communication with friends and colleagues!

 ## Technologies Used